adriangrantdotorg/cafe-wfh/README.md

 ## How To Use
-1. Download the app and move it to your Applications folder.
+1. Download the app and move it to your Applications folder
 2. Click Play button
-3. Move the Slider to adjust how much music you want vs background noise.
+3. Move the Slider to adjust how much music you want vs background noise
 ![screenshot](/assets/img/slider.jpg)
 4. Enjoy!